jfrogtraining/swampup2019/su-122-artifactory-performance/README.md

 **Take 1 - change artifactory Tomcat** <br />

+Make sure Tomcat is queried *directly* and not Nginx (on the first a/b test).
+On the second, the user should query nginx, and not tomcat

 Create 50 concurrent HTTP connections using ApaceBanchemark - as base line<br />
 ` ab -n 2000 -c 50 http://xxx.xxx.xxx.xxx/someRepo/someArtifact
 `